lnyemba/jx/README.md

 Simple Javascript eXtension Framework
 ==

 The simple Javascript eXtension framework (jx in short) implements wrappers around common tasks performed on DOM object, JSON object and implements various utilities like design patterns for easy handling of collections as well as mathematic functions and some basic machine learning techniques and models.
 Jx doesn't get in the way of other frameworks like jQuery; Dojo; Mootools; Backbone; Boostrap.
-We put in a conerted effort to keep it simple.
+We put in a concerted effort to keep it simple yet useful.

 <b>dom.js</b>:

-Handling of DOM objects will rely on DOM object identifiers (ID) with a few exceptions.
+This file is intended to handle DOM objects via <b>jx.dom</b> namespace.
+The namespace will rely on DOM object identifiers (ID) with a few exceptions of radio & checkboxes.
+The handling is mostly around getting and setting data on various attributes.
 The focus of a dom object is mostly centered around a single DOM object,

 We advise using utils.js in order to handle collections of DOM objects as utils.js implements various utilities and industry standard design patterns